vzaidman/htz-frontend/packages/components/htz-components/src/components/Card/Card.md

 ### **Custom Styling**

-Miscellaneous CSS can be applied to a button using the `miscStyles` prop.
+Miscellaneous CSS can be applied to a Card using the `miscStyles` prop.

 ```jsx static
 <Card miscStyles={{ textAlign: 'center' }} />